21 Gen Z Financial Habits Shaping the Future of Money

 Every purchase has the potential to pay them back, and Gen Z isn’t leaving money on the table.
 They stack cashback offers, use rewards credit cards strategically, and take advantage of store perks without overspending.
 Free money for spending on essentials?
 That’s just smart.

+Free money for essentials is just smart.
 They don’t let points expire or waste time on gimmicks, only rewards that add real value make the cut.
-Every dollar saved or earned through these programs gets reinvested into their financial future.
+These smart money habits allow them to reinvest every dollar saved.

 🙋♂️If you like what you are reading so far, subscribe to the DadisFIRE newsletter and follow DadisFIRE on YouTube.💪